banklab/rapid-adaptation-w-rec-on-tunable-fl/README.md

 # Rapid adaptation of recombining populations on tunable fitness landscapes
-Published on Molecular Ecology in Feb.2023
+Accepted on Molecular Ecology in Feb.2023

 Two main steps to generate our results presented in our paper:
 ## 1. Simulating dynamics of adaptation on Rough Mount Fuji (RMF) fitness landscapes.